argvrutter/exampleusageplz/documents/final_report.md

 ## Technology
 ### System
 Exampleusageplz is composed of a web front that enables navigation and/or searching of example usage for invocations of libraries, as well as submission.
-There will be Github mining for relevant snippets.
-The backend will employ a MySQL database for retrieving and storing content.
+There is Github mining for relevant code snippets.
+The backend employs a MySQL database for retrieving and storing content.

 ### Block Diagram
   <!-- use the new mermaid feature -->